TheLancashireman/davros/README.md

 * STM32F103T8 microcontroller based on a Cortex M3 core

+### Raspberry Pi Pico

+* RP2040 microcontroller based on dual Cortex M0+ cores

+The Cortex M0 and M0+ are Armv6-M architecure and have significant differences to the Armv7-M cores.
+Among others:
+* No baseprio register
+* NVIC only has 32 IRQs
+* No differentiation of exceptions - everything is hardfault

 ## Links

 ### Compilers

 * <https://www.linaro.org/downloads/>
 * <https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads>
+* apt install gcc-arm-none-eabi binutils-arm-none-eabi

 For the Raspberry Pi, the Linaro builds of gcc are probably the best.
 Grab the bare metal build - aarch64 for the Pi3 (in 64-bit mode), otherwise arm-eabi.
 You could probably use the linux build with a bit of tweaking.